ranl/aws-ssh-generator/README.md

 }
 ```

-each entry under the `credentials` section represents an AWS account
+each entry under the `credentials` section represents an AWS account.

-for example `company_a` uses `key` as the amazon user key and `secret` as amazon user secret
+for example `company_a` uses `key` as the amazon user key and `secret` as amazon user secret.
-`targets` is a list of settings to match a specific hosts of that account
+`targets` is a list of settings to match a specific hosts of that account,
-if the check will result as true the settings will be used in ssh_config
+if the check will result as true the settings will be used in ssh_config.

 all the ssh configuration are supported in `ssh_opts` dict

 `alias` will be used as the `Host` value, for easy bash-completion

 all the settings under `defaults` will be appended to each host if not specified in the target